Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Lower bounds

-\begin{theorem} For any $L > \mu >0$ and any $M,T \in \mathbb{N}$, there exists a stochastic minimization problem with $L$-smooth and $\mu$-strongly convex function such that for any output $\hat x$ of any {\tt BBP}$(T,K)$ (Definition \ref{app:proc}) with $M$ workers one can obtain the following estimate:
+\begin{theorem} For any $L > \mu >0$, there exists a stochastic minimization problem with $L$-smooth and $\mu$-strongly convex function (i.e., satisfying Assumptions \ref{ass:as1g} and \ref{ass:as2g}), such that for any output $\hat x$ of any {\tt BBP}$(T,K)$ (Definition \ref{app:proc}) with $M$ workers, one can obtain the following estimate:

 \end{theorem}